If you are looking for a SonarQube alternative, read below to find out more about similar tools, like Waydev, Jellyfish, and Okay.

 Git Analytics tools aggregate and analyze Git repos into real-time reports and insights into how engineers work.
 They reduce the time engineering managers and executives spend on creating reports.

-Waydev, SonarQube, Jellyfish, and Okay, are all meant to accomplish the same goal – provide engineering managers with both granular and high-level engineering performance reports.
+Waydev, Jellyfish, and Okay, are all meant to accomplish the same goal – provide engineering managers with both granular and high-level engineering performance reports.
+On the other hand, SonarQube is meant to help developers write better code.
+Engineering performance reports are explicitly not a goal of that product.
 The difference between those Git Analytics tools lies in the manner they present the data.

 Organizations have different requirements for measuring engineering performance.
 In this section, we created an overview of how these tools track performance.
 Learn how each of these tools help you visualize data by reading below.